(ii) All questions are compulsory.

 4Be; 9F; 19K; 20Ca

-(i) select the element having one electron in the outermost shell.
+(i) Select the element having one electron is the outermost shell.

 (ii) two elements of the same group.

 Write the formula of and mention the nature of the compound formed by the union of 19K and element X(2, 8, 7).

 (i) Planaria, insects, octopus and vertebrates all have eyes.
 Can we group eyes of these animals together to establish a common evolutionary origin?
 Justify your answer.

 (ii) "Birds have evolved from reptiles" State evidence to prove the statement.VIEW SOLUTION

 After the examinations Rakesh with his friends went on a picnic to a nearby park.
 All friends carried cooked food packed in plastic bags or plastic cans.
 After eating the food some friends collected the leftover food and plastic bags etc and planned to dispose them off by burning.
 Rakesh immediately checked them and suggested to segregate the leftover food and peels of fruits from the plastic materials and respectively dispose them off separately in the green and red dustbins placed in the corner of the park.